 Bankruptcy is never an easy decision.
 But it can be the most effective solution for people who need immediate relief from their debt and a fresh start.
 Your LIT is there to guide you through the process and make it less intimidating.
 Marie-Christine hesitated a long time before finally deciding to file for bankruptcy.
 But during the process she felt respected and heard.
 She was able to get past her feelings of guilt and has since started smiling again.

 Indeed, for many people, there is a bankruptcy stigma.
 It can stop them from getting the help they really need to get out of debt.
 Of course, most people want to keep their word and pay back all of their debts.
 We definitely understand and empathize with these feelings of responsibility and guilt.
 But we also understand that debt problems are complex.
 They often go beyond the control of people’s best intentions.

 Are you feeling guilty about your debt?
 It helps to talk about it with people you can trust.
-You can book a free consultation online.
+You can book a free consultation by phone or online.
 You can also learn more about how to manage your budget and your debt by joining the conversation with us on Facebook or Twitter

 Call 1-855-BDO-Debt or fill out the form below.
 Your story is more than your debt and we’re here to help.